cloudchentrial/2D-mmo-experimental/README.md

 Introduction<br>
 ====
-README show the note of developement that is not yet ready for launching.
-Thus named it beta.<br>
+README show the note of developement that is not yet ready for launching.<br>
 System of entertainment project.
 Filing example of entire 2D MMO creation.<br>
 Meanwhile, continuously establish common pattern and function of MMOG developed by pass 50 years and future MMOG.
 However, the fun fact is there is no absolute definition.<br>